VEuPathDB/liftoff-transfer-annotations/README.md

 ### `run-liftoff.sh`

-Run one instance of liftoff with deafault parameters and `-polish`.
+Run one instance of liftoff with default parameters and `-polish`.
 Add it to a loop and run it as many times as you want.

 **Usage:**
 ```